microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-templates-overview.md

 - Entity Sentiment Analysis
   - Extract entities from Outlook and Teams data.
 Then, analyze how users feel about those entities.
-  - Sets up Synapse Workspace, Apache Spark Pool, Azure Datalake Storage Account, and Azure Congitive Services resources.
+  - Sets up Synapse Workspace, Apache Spark Pool, Azure Data Lake Storage Account, and Azure Cognitive Services resources.
 - Organizational Network Analysis
   - Identify collaboration and communication patterns that are key for organizations to achieve real business agility.
-  - Sets up Synapse Workspace, Apache Spark Pool, and Azure Datalake Storage Account resources.
+  - Sets up Synapse Workspace, Apache Spark Pool, and Azure Data Lake Storage Account resources.
 - Information Oversharing
   - Secure your business by identifying patterns of information oversharing and fraud in your Microsoft 365 data.
-  - Sets up Synapse Workspace, Apache Spark Pool, and Azure Datalake Storage Account resources.
+  - Sets up Synapse Workspace, Apache Spark Pool, and Azure Data Lake Storage Account resources.

 The templates help you quickly provision Azure resources and provide data pipelines and samples that you can use to realize value right away.